carrotpaul/forte/README.md

 1. This project was made with Docker in mind.
 You can download Docker via their [official site](https://www.docker.com/get-docker).

+2. For the application to work, you will need to set an authorization token.
+The app itself authenticates using a salt & pepper hashing algorithm.

+    Generate a random pepper, and figure out the encrypted value of your password using the in-app salt.
+Place the encrypted password, along with the pepper in `server/auth/auth_certificate` with the encrypted password on the first line, and the pepper on the following line (if your pepper is very long, feel free to splice them into multiple lines).

+    ```bash
+    $ touch server/auth/auth_certificate
+    $ echo $encryptedPassword >> server/auth/auth_certificate
+    $ echo $generatedPepper >> server/auth/auth_certificate
+    ```

-2. Before you can run `docker-compose`, you will be required to build the image for the source code.
+3. Before you can run `docker-compose`, you will be required to build the image for the source code.
 You may tag the build as you wish (as long as the name is still `forte`).
     ```bash
     $ docker build -t forte .
     $ docker-compose up -d
     ```
-3. Check to make sure that all the containers are up and running as expected using `docker-compose ps`.
+4. Check to make sure that all the containers are up and running as expected using `docker-compose ps`.
     ```bash
     Name                 Command                          State   Ports
     ========================================================================================================